 - It shows the clear linkage from vision through to the next quarter’s goals (“improvement priorities”) and, once again, means that any disconnects can be easily identified and goals or projects questioned based on whether they truly support the strategy

-The X-Matrix is a planning tool, but time and time again I have seen it used for other purposes to which it is less well-suited.
+The x-matrix is a planning tool, but time and time again, I have seen it used for other purposes to which it is less well-suited.
 Please be warned that:

-2. The X-Matrix is NOT a performance management tool
+2. The x-matrix is NOT a performance management tool

-Good performance management requires tracking progress over time, and there is no space for that on the X-Matrix.
+Good performance management requires tracking progress over time, and there is no space for that on the x-matrix.

-Hoshin Kanri has other tools available for Strategy Execution which I will introduce in upcoming blogs.
+Hoshin Kanri has other tools available for strategy execution which I will introduce in upcoming blogs.